-- In a large soup pot over medium heat melt the oil.
+- Place oil in a large soup pot over medium heat.
 Add the celery and carrots.
 Cook, stirring occasionally, until soft, 10 to 15 minutes.

 - Add broth.
 If using arrowroot, place it and 1/2 cup cool water in a small bowl or jar and whisk or shake to combine.
 Add to pot along with parsley, thyme, bay leaf, and salt.
 Cook, stirring occasionally, until bubbly and thickened (if using arrowroot).

 - Reduce heat, just enough to maintain a boil, and cook, stirring occasionally for 15 minutes.